kd0nwww/PolynomialEvaluator/README.md

 - Save calculation history to `history.html`.
 - Support of basic formatting (signs and exponents).
 - Support of negative coefficients and unit coefficients example: `-x^2`, `+x`.
+- **NOTE**: the repository contains templates of `history.html` and `style.css`, when you run the program those files are copied into `/bin/Debug/net8.0`.
+Calculation history is available from there.

 ---